Hilbertmf/qol-scripts/README.md

-# scripts
+# bash-scripts
-scripts in shell for quality of life/ procedures
+scripts in bash for quality of life / procedures